trinker/textshape/README.md

 ========

-The main shaping functions can be broken into the categories of (a) combining, (b) tabulating, & (c) Splitting.
+The main shaping functions can be broken into the categories of (a) combining, (b) tabulating, & (c) splitting.
 The majority of functions in **textshape** fall into the last category of splitting and expanding (the semantic opposite of combining.
 These sections will provide examples uses of the functions from **textshape** within thee